aquasecurity/aqua-helm/README.md

   helm init --service-account tiller --upgrade
   ```

-**Error:** No persistent volumes available for this claim and no storage class is set.
+**(2) Error:** No persistent volumes available for this claim and no storage class is set.

 **Solution:** Most managed Kubernetes deployments do NOT include all possible storage provider variations at setup time.
-Refer to the official Kubernetes guidance https://kubernetes.io/docs/concepts/storage/storage-classes for your platform.
-Three primary examples are shown below.
+Refer to the [official Kubernetes guidance on storage classes](https://kubernetes.io/docs/concepts/storage/storage-classes/) for your platform.
+Three examples are shown below.

   * Amazon EKS
     ```yaml